behrica/clj-py-R-template/README.md

 libapl-clj](https://github.com/jjtolton/libapl-clj)
 plus a deps.edn file containing working versions of ClojisR,libpython-clj and Julia-clj.

-## Clojure and Docker
+## Clojure and Docker (or other container technology)
-Docker can be used in Clojure Devlopment for several purposes:
+Containers can be used in Clojure Devlopment for several purposes:

 1. Create a (production) runtime environment for a Clojure application
 2. Create a (polyglot) development environment for Clojure
   a.
-Flavor a: Run only a nrepl inside Docker
+Flavor a: Run only a nrepl inside container
   b.
-Flavor b: Run all (nrepl, editor, git ,...) inside Docker
+Flavor b: Run all (nrepl, editor, git ,...) inside container

 This project is about 2a).
-A potential solution for 2b) can be docker based coding platforms such as VSCode, Gitpod, Codespaces or extensions of the Dockerfile here and custom addition of the development tools.
+A potential solution for 2b) can be container/ docker based coding platforms such as VSCode, Gitpod, Codespaces or extensions of the container spec files here and custom addition of the development tools.

 ## Usage